FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-25-using-the-device-orientation-api-with-aspnetcore-signalr.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blogpost I want to describe how I used plain Javascript and ASP.NET Core SignalR to broadcast the device orientation values over HTTP.
+In this blog post I want to describe how I used plain Javascript and ASP.NET Core SignalR to broadcast the device orientation values over HTTP.

 ![device-orientation-video](https://cdn.offering.solutions/img/articles/2019-07-25/video.gif)